NativeScript/plugins/packages/camera/README.md

 | cameraFacing    | rear    | Both     | The initial camera facing.
 Use `'front'` for selfies.                                                                                                                                                                                                                                                                                                                                    |
 | modalPresentationStyle    | 0    | iOS     | Set a custom UIModalPresentationStyle (Defaults to UIModalPresentationStyle.FullScreen)                                                                                                                                                                                                                                                                                                                                   |

-> Note: The `saveToGallery` option might have unexpected behavior on Android!
+> **Note**: The `saveToGallery` option might have unexpected behavior on Android!
 Some vendor camera apps (e.g. LG) will save all captured images to the gallery regardless of what the value of `saveToGallery` is.
 This behavior cannot be controlled by the camera plugin and if you must exclude the captured image from the photo gallery, you will need to get a local storage read/write permission and write custom code to find the gallery location and delete the new image from there.

 ## Usage